Maria Maddalena Rossi

 Maria Maddalena Rossi (29 September 1906 – 19 September 1995) was an Italian anti-fascist partisan, communist politician, feminist, and journalist.
 She was a leading voice for leftist women and women's rights in the years following the Second World War.

 Biography

 Early life

-Born on 29 September 1906 in Codevilla (Pavia) into a well-to-do and anti-fascist family, she graduated in chemistry from the University of Pavia in 1930, then moved to Milan where she found a job.
+Born on 29 September 1906 in Codevilla (presently in the Province of Pavia) into a well-to-do and anti-fascist family, she graduated in chemistry from the University of Pavia in 1930, then moved to Milan where she found a job.